Our group is one of the oldest mood disorder support groups in New Jersey.

 After Irene, Gary was the senior member and our group leader for 15 years.
 He worked hard to keep everything running smoothly, enhance the group, and help others whenever possible.
 He was a good friend and his leadership and dedication were well known.
-Gary passed away in January 2007, Gary continues to influence and inspire us today.
+Though he passed away in January 2007, Gary continues to influence and inspire us today.

 New Beginnings continues to honor the legacy of our founders and leaders.
 Thanks to them, and to everyone else who has attended meetings and cared about one another, group is thriving.
 We will always strive to fulfill our mission and support our peers with mood disorders.